R3Conclave/conclave-core-sdk/docs/docs/index.md

 2. :jigsaw: New feature!
 The Conclave plugin will now automatically add conclave-enclave as a dependency to your enclave module and also conclave-host for mock testing, so that you don't have to.

 3. The `Enclave` class now includes the methods `onStartup` and `onShutdown`.
-These two new method where added to provide to developers suitable methods to add all the enclave initialisation logic, and to release the resources held by the enclave, respectively.
+These two new method were added to provide to developers suitable methods to add all the enclave initialisation logic, and to release the resources held by the enclave, respectively.

+4. The `EnclaveHost` class now includes the method `updateAttestation`.
+This method was added to provide developers a way to reassess the attestation without having to restart the enclave.

 ### 1.1

 !!! important